caro28/chironata/README.md

 Output:
 * .txt file: full text as continuous string
-* .json file: metadata (all locts per text)
+* .json file: metadata (all locs per text)

 ## Run Vecalign on embedded texts
 run_vecalign_on_dir.py
 * Calls Vecalign's algorithm, using vecalign.py, on an input directory.
-* Filters for files ending in .emb and assumes these are embeddings of overlaps files, or the final output of runner.py.
+* Filters for files ending in .emb and assumes these are embeddings of overlaps files (the final output of runner.py)

 Required files:
 * cts_lookup_table.json: map of CTS URN to available translations